zhuren314/task1-syscalls/README.md

 Write a wrapper for the `read` and `write` system calls by using the `syscall` function from the glibc.
 You should handle basic error cases without performing the actual system call if possible and manage error reporting in the same way as the glibc would.

+The resulting binary should be a shared library named `librw.so.1` and should be usable by any application to replace the original glibc implementations of these two wrappers without changing the behaviour of applications.

 ## Task 1.2

 Reuse your wrappers from task 1.1 and replace the `syscall` function with assembly that performs the system call.

+The resulting binary should be a shared library named `librw.so.2` and should be usable by any application to replace the original glibc implementations of these two wrappers without changing the behaviour of applications.

 ## Task 1.3